PCB-RandNet: Rethinking Random Sampling for LIDAR Semantic Segmentation in Autonomous Driving Scene: Related work

-SqueezeSeg~\cite{wu2018squeezeseg} is the pioneering work that uses spherical projection to convert irregular LiDAR points into 2D images and performs semantic segmentation using the lightweight models SqueezeNet and Conditional Random Field (CRF).
-Based on SqueezeSeg, SqueezeSeg V2~\cite{wu2019squeezesegv2} proposes a contextual aggregation module (CAM) to reduce the impact of missing points in LiDAR point clouds and explores the domain adaptation problem between different datasets.
-RangeNet++~\cite{milioto2019rangenet++} utilizes the DarkNet backbone as an extractor and proposes an efficient KNN post-processing method to predict the point-wise labels to avoid discretization artifacts.
-SqueezeSegV3~\cite{xu2020squeezesegv3} proposes a spatially adaptive convolution (SAC) using different filters depending on the location of the input image.

-Instead of spherical projection, PolarNet~\cite{zhang2020polarnet} uses a polar bird's-eye-view representation.
-By balancing the points in the grid cells under the polar coordinate system, the attention of the segmentation network indirectly coincides with the long-tail distribution of points along the radial axis.

 \textbf{Point-based Methods} take unordered points as input and predict point-wise semantic labels.
 PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++} are pioneering studies that utilize shared MLPs to learn the point-wise properties, which greatly boosts the development of point-based networks.
-KPConv~\cite{thomas2019kpconv} develops deformable convolution, which can use a flexible approach to learn local representations with any number of kernel points.
-PointASNL~\cite{yan2020pointasnl} proposes an adaptive sampling module to efficiently handle point clouds with noise by re-weighting the neighbors around the initial sampling point from the farthest point sampling (FPS).
-RandLA-Net~\cite{hu2020randla} uses random sampling method to significantly improve the efficiency of processing large-scale point clouds and uses local feature aggregation to effectively preserve geometric details and reduce the information loss caused by random operations.
-BAF-LAC~\cite{shuai2021backward} proposes a backward attention fusion encoder-decoder that learns semantic features and a local aggregation classifier that maintains context-awareness of points to extract distinguished semantic features and predict smoother results.
+KPConv~\cite{thomas2019kpconv} develops deformable convolution, which can use a flexible approach to learn local representations.
+RandLA-Net~\cite{hu2020randla} uses random sampling method to processing large-scale point clouds and uses local feature aggregation to reduce the information loss caused by random operations.
+BAF-LAC~\cite{shuai2021backward} proposes a backward attention fusion encoder-decoder that learns semantic features and a local aggregation classifier.
 BAAF~\cite{qiu2021semantic} obtains more accurate semantic segmentation by using bilateral structures and adaptive fusion methods that take full advantage of the geometric and semantic features of the points.